Quiet Riot Releases "Road Rage" With New Singer James Durbin

-It's certainly been a long, strange trip for L.A. rockers Quiet Riot.
-Originally led by the charismatic, motor-mouthed, leather-lunged vocalist Kevin DuBrow, QR is widely credited with igniting the '80s "hair metal" boom with their multi-platinum Metal Health album, which topped the Billboard charts in 1983.
-Their hit singles "Bang Your Head (Metal Health)" and "Cum On Feel The Noize" are classic-rock radio staples to this day.
-Quiet Riot's popularity faded in the late 1980s, but even when grunge rock took over in the 90s, they never really went away.
-Kevin kept the machine running with a rotating cast of replacement musicians (and occasional reunions of the "classic" lineup), continued to release new Quiet Riot albums, and became a regular fixture on the retro-metal tour circuit.
+It's certainly been a long, strange trip for L.A. rock legends Quiet Riot.
+Originally led by the charismatic, motor-mouthed, leather-lunged vocalist Kevin DuBrow, QR is widely credited with igniting the '80s "hair metal" boom with 1983's multi-platinum Metal Health album, and their hit singles "Bang Your Head (Metal Health)" and "Cum On Feel The Noize" remain classic-rock radio staples to this day.
+Quiet Riot's popularity faded in the late 1980s, but even when grunge rock took over in the 90s, DuBrow kept Quiet Riot's name alive.
+Quiet Riot continued to release albums during the lean years, with a rotating cast of replacement musicians (and at least one reunion of the "classic" Metal Health lineup), and became a regular fixture on the retro-metal tour circuit.

 Sadly, Kevin DuBrow passed away in 2007 at the age of 52, shortly after the release of QR's 11th studio album Rehab.
 Kevin was the heart and soul of the band, and for a while it appeared that Quiet Riot would die with him.
 However, after a period of mourning, longtime QR drummer Frankie Banali decided that the best way to honor his fallen band mate's memory would be to help keep his music alive.
 Frankie began assembling a new lineup with the blessings of Kevin's family, and his struggle to rebuild the Quiet Riot brand was the subject of the documentary Quiet Riot: Well, Now You're Here, There's No Way Back, which was released in 2014.

-Banali's version of QR has been fairly stable on the instrumental side - bassist Chuck Wright and guitarist Alex Grossi have been on board since 2010 - but finding the right vocalist has been a constant challenge.
-Two singers (Mark Huff and Scott Vokoun) came and went between 2010 and 2013.
+Banali's version of QR has been fairly stable on the instrumental side - bassist Chuck Wright has been an on-and-off presence since the 1980s and guitarist Alex Grossi has been on board since 2010 - but finding the right vocalist has been a constant challenge.
+Two singers, Mark Huff and Scott Vokoun, came and went between 2010 and 2013.
 Journeyman vocalist Jizzy Pearl of Love/Hate, L.A.
-Guns and Ratt fame held down the vocalist slot for the next several years and gave Quiet Riot the opportunity to record their first new material since the death of Kevin DuBrow (2014's digital-only release 10, aka Quiet Riot 10), but Pearl left the band in 2016 to re-start his solo career.
-He was replaced by Seann Nichols, a veteran of former Guns N Roses drummer Steven Adler's solo band, Adler's Appetite.
+Guns and Ratt fame held down the vocalist slot for the next several years and gave Quiet Riot the opportunity to record their first new material since DuBrow's death (2014's digital-only release 10, aka Quiet Riot 10), but he left the band in 2016 to re-start his solo career.
+Pearl was replaced by Seann Nicols, a veteran of former Guns N Roses drummer Steven Adler's solo band, Adler's Appetite.

 With a seemingly solid new lineup in place, the new Quiet Riot signed a deal with the Italian melodic-rock label Frontiers Records and began work on a brand new studio album, to be titled Road Rage.
 When the recording sessions were complete, Frontiers began turning the promotional wheels for the new album.
 Road Rage was slated for an April 2017 release, the first single from the album ("The Seeker") was posted on YouTube, and the album cover artwork was revealed online.
 Tour dates were being booked, and things seemed to be firing on all cylinders ... so of course, something had to go wrong.

-In March 2017, less than six weeks before the scheduled release date for Road Rage, Quiet Riot parted ways with Seann Nichols.
+In March 2017, less than six weeks before the scheduled release date for Road Rage, Quiet Riot parted ways with Seann Nicols.
 He had been in the band for less than a year and had performed a grand total of five live shows with them.
-A few days later, Nicholls revealed that he'd accepted the vacant vocalist position in Bobby Blotzer's controversial, problem-plagued version of Ratt.
-(Side note: good luck with that one, pal...)
+A few days later, Nicols revealed that he'd accepted the vacant vocalist position in Bobby Blotzer's controversial, problem-plagued version of Ratt.

-So now Quiet Riot had a new album in the can and ready to go, but no singer.
+So now Quiet Riot had a new album in the can, ready to go, but no singer.
 Enter... former "American Idol" contestant James Durbin!

 (Fun fact: the 28-year-old Durbin wasn't even born yet when Quiet Riot released their breakthrough Metal Health album in 1983!)

-When Durbin's status as the new Quiet Riot singer was made official, fans began to wonder about the fate of the just-completed new album.
+When Durbin's status as the new Quiet Riot singer was announced, fans wondered about the fate of the just-completed new album.
 Would the band still release it with the "old" singer's vocals on it?
-If so, would they bother to perform the new material on the road with Durbin?
+If so, would they perform the new material on the road with Durbin?
 Or would they simply scrap the whole thing and start over?
 Within days, they had their answer.
-Quiet Riot and Frontiers Records announced via social media that Road Rage's release would be delayed till late Summer 2017, which would give the band time to re-work the material with Durbin.
-James will re-record all the lead vocals for the album and add "new lyrics and melodies."
+Quiet Riot and Frontiers Records announced via social media that Road Rage's release would be delayed till late Summer 2017, which would give the band time to re-work the material with Durbin, who would add "new lyrics and melodies."
 Frontiers quickly removed Nicholls' version of "The Seeker" from their YouTube channel and halted all promotional activities for Road Rage until further notice.

-While this is an unusual situation for a band to be in, it's not entirely unique.
-The New York thrash metal band Anthrax had a similar problem with ill-fitting vocalist Dan Nelson, who joined the band in 2007.
-He recorded an album's worth of new material with Anthrax and then was fired in 2009 before it could be released.
+While this was an unusual situation for a band, it's not entirely unique.
+New York thrashers Anthrax had a similar problem in 2009 with ill-fitting vocalist Dan Nelson, who'd recorded a new album with them but was fired before its release.
 After Nelson's exit, Anthrax brought back their classic-era vocalist Joey Belladonna and reworked the tracks, which finally saw the light of day in 2011 as the album Worship Music.

 Still All Crazee Now?

-James Durbin has already made his live debut with Quiet Riot - their first gig with him as front man took place on March 18th at The Cotillion in Wichita, Kansas.
-Clips from the show quickly made it to YouTube and they seem to indicate that James is already settling comfortably into his new position.
+James Durbin made his live debut with Quiet Riot on March 18th, 2017 at The Cotillion in Wichita, Kansas.
+Clips from the show quickly made it to YouTube, and James already seemed quite comfortable in his new position.

 Quiet Riot - Sony Japan, 1977